maxvoigt/maxvoigt.github.io/_pages/about.md

 <hr style="border-top-color:black">
 Job Market Paper — Asset pricing under selective memory
 ------
-I analyze the effect of selective and stochastic memory on asset prices.
-In line with evidence from psychology, I consider an agent who is more likely to remember some experiences than others (selective memory), while the recall of any experience is probabilistic.
-Selective memory provides an empirically relevant alternative to time-varying risk-aversion, disaster risk, or long-run risk as explanation for asset pricing puzzles.
+I study asset prices in an economy in which a representative agent learns from selectively recalled experiences.
+Human memory research demonstrates that environmental cues trigger the retrieval of recent as well as distant experiences.
+I thus analyze an agent who remembers some experiences more than others but updates beliefs as if only recalled experiences occurred.
+With IID fundamentals and constant risk-aversion, expected returns are procyclical, while risk-premia are countercyclical and the perceived volatility of the economy systematically varies over time.
+Selective memory thus provides a psychologically well-founded explanation of standard asset pricing evidence.

 (Draft coming soon)